juji-io/docs/docs/chatbot-design-tips-advanced.md

 Yes, the keyword was `strawberry` and the sentence includes it as its plural `strawberries`, but Juji automatically handles <a href="https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html" target="_blank">stemming and lemmatization</a> in both `contains-keywords` and `is-similar-to` sentence matching, so you're always covered, without having to program or enter the variations yourself.

-## **Give Sensible Labels**

-The label of a free-text request is a very important piece of information.
-It is used for multiple purposes.
-As described below, it is used to
+## **Sensible Labels Are Important**

+The label of a free-text request isn't just a label, it actually has a number of critical roles to play in the way the Juji Engine parses and interprets information.
+Here's a list of a label's main functions;

-* summarize a chat topic (i.e., displayed on the topic card in the left panel)
+1. Labels summarize an Agenda topic (i.e., displayed on the topic card in the left sidebar vertical scroll panel)

-* search for built-in Juji dialog
+2. Labels set the context for a match search for relevant built-in Juji Ad-Lib Topics

-* translate user inquiries in context
+3. Labels set the context for understanding and responding to user inquiries.

-* index user answers in an audience report.
+4. Labels index user answers in an audience report.

+###. **1.
+See Your Structure In Seconds**

+The clearer and more concise the labels, the quicker you'll understand the strengths and weaknesses of your structure, and the faster you'll be able to navigate through the design and preview of your bot as you prepare it for primetime.

-### **Search for Built-in Juji Dialog**
+###. **2.
+Search for Built-in Juji Dialog**

-A request label is always used to find a matched Juji built-in dialog to handle conversations around the request.
-For example, Juji has a built-in dialog that handles diverse user responses to the request `What are your hobbies`.
-To find such a built-in dialog, Juji uses the label entered with the request.
-Giving a sensible lable can better help Juji find the right built-in conversation, which can then handle diverse user responses on that topic with **no or little** customization required.

-In particular, we suggest that you give short, concise labels to distill chatbot requests, which facilitates the finding of matched built-in dialogs.
-For example, if your chatbot is intended to ask a user about his/her opinion about an event, it might give a long description of the event before posing the question.
-In such a case, put the long and full description in the request, but keep the request label short and concise as shown in the example below:
+The more accurate the label the better Juji will find the best Ad-Lib Topics to cover your digressions away from the main flow and get your users back to where you need them to go.
+And the best part is this.
+The more accurate the matches with ad-lib topics, the less customization you'll have to do.
+As we build our ad-lib topics, the need to customize might even go down to the magic number.
+Zero.

+Here's an example of a simple, sensible label.

 <p align="center"><img src="../img/good-label.png" alt="A sensible label" width="650"/></p>

-Here is another example showing that the request wording is long while the label is kept short and to the point:
+Here is another slightly longer example.

 <p align="center"><img src="../img/good-label-2.png" alt="A sensible
 label 2 - short" width="550"/></p>

-In case you don't think the label you entered retrieves a suitable built-in dialog, you can always browse Juji dialog library to [search for a more suitable built-in dialog](../design#built-in-dialog).
+Of course, if your label choice isn't pulling up the ad-lib topics that match your agenda topics, you just have to change the labels you're concerned about, and the next time you preview the engine will give you new choices to consider.
+To find a good label, reverse engineer the process by [browsing Juji ad-lib topics] (../design#built-in-dialog).

-### **Handle Context-Sensitive User Inquiries**
+### **3. Handle Context-Sensitive User Inquiries**

-In a conversation, a user may pose a context-sensitive inquiry.
-For example, a chatbot asks `Everyone loves movies.
+A context-sensitive inquiry might involve something like this.
+Say a chatbot asks `Everyone loves movies.
 What's your favorite movie?`.
 A user may ask a reciprocal question instead of answering the question `What's yours`.
 In such a case, the chatbot must first translate this user inquiry `What's yours` into a full inquiry `What's your favorite movie` based on the context before processing the user inquiry.

-Currently Juji automatically translates a context-sensitive user inquiry based on the label instead of the request itself.
-This is because the label often captures the core question.
-A translation based on the core question can avoid unnecessary noises.
-Below shows two example requests and their labels, which are used for handling context-sensitive user inquiries.
+Currently Juji automatically translates a context-sensitive user inquiry based on the label instead of the request itself, because a well-chosen label is often the quickest and most accurate way to capture the core of a topic.
+In other words, to capture context (and trust us, that's the holy grail of chatbots), all you have to do is label your topics smartly.
+Juji's codebase does the rest.
+Here are a couple of examples to illustrate the importance of smart labelling.

 **Example I**